breguppy/CordBat/README.md

 #### If you run into any issues or bugs please submit a [GitHub issue](https://github.com/BorchLab/CordBat/issues) with details of the issue.

 - If possible please include a [reproducible example](https://reprex.tidyverse.org/).
-Alternatively, an example with the the Seurat pbmc_small object would be extremely helpful.

 #### Any requests for new features or enhancements can also be submitted as [GitHub issues](https://github.com/BorchLab/CordBat/issues).